gwen-interpreter/gwen/README.md

 output.
 It has an abstracted evaluation engine so that you can prescribe what DSL you want to support and define what things you want to automate in your implementation.
-Any new or existing engine implementation can be mixed in.
-We have developed the following engine and shared it here for everyone to contribute to and use:
+Any new or existing engine implementation can be mixed into the interpreter.
+We have developed the following engine and shared it here for everyone to use (and hopefully contribute to):

 - [gwen-web](https://github.com/gwen-interpreter/gwen-web)
   - An acceptance driven web engine for automating web testing